Important

 Lock ID Allocation

-Exclusive application-level locks are identified by a 30-bit integer lock id which is allocated based on a scope name and counter.
+Exclusive application-level locks are identified by a 30-bit integer lock ID which is allocated based on a scope name and counter.

 The lock counter differentiates locks used in Canton from each other, depending on their usage.
-The scope name ensures the uniqueness of the lock id for a given lock counter.
-The allocation process generates a unique lock id by hashing and truncating the scope and counter to 30 bits.
+The scope name ensures the uniqueness of the lock ID for a given lock counter.
+The allocation process generates a unique lock ID by hashing and truncating the scope and counter to 30 bits.

 Note